FriedSock/ctrlpsimilar/Readme.md

 #Requirements
 Your version of Vim must be compiled with the `+ruby` option.
 The plugin depends on your system ruby version, and has been tested on 1.8.7, 1.9.3, and 2.0.0.
 If you find that you have a different ruby version I would be happy to look into expanding support.

+#Disclaimer

+I am running a user study on this plugin, thus this plugin has a logfile which records information every time you accept a suggestion.
+The file will stay on your machine unless you choose to send it to someone(me).
+The file contains no specific information about the code being worked on, I encourage you to look at its contents at `~/.vim/bundle/ctrlp-similar/.logfile` if you have any concerns.